For this church:

 Godfrey reported that in 1880, two fonts were standing in the churchyard.
 The displacement of the second font remains a mystery as is the fate of the one displaced by the current font.

-The Lectern is possibly of late nineteenth century, decorated brass construction, and contemporary with the church’s restoration.
 It holds a traditional church bible fitted with clasps and bindings.

 Below the south window at the eastern end of the chancel is situated a low stone seat which may have been a substitute for sedilia.
 Godfrey states that the piscina and any sedilia were removed in 1795 when the walls were re-plastered.